WallGo investigates: Theoretical uncertainties in the bubble wall velocity: Discussion

 In summary, we have assessed the current state-of-the-art calculations of the bubble wall velocity and identified key sources of theoretical uncertainty.
 To this end, we employed the software package \WallGo{}~\cite{Ekstedt:2024fyq}, which numerically solves the coupled Boltzmann, scalar field, and hydrodynamic equations for almost arbitrary models, using a spectral representation of the distribution functions.
 While our investigation is not exhaustive, it represents the most comprehensive analysis to date and offers guidance for future improvements.

 In the course of this work, we also made several theoretical advances.
 We demonstrated that linearising the Boltzmann equation is almost always a valid approximation, as the associated error vanishes both near and far from equilibrium.
-We showed that infrared power enhancements can dominate individual channels of the collision integrals, and that capturing them correctly at leading order requires the full momentum dependence of the hard-thermal-loop self-energies.
+We showed that infrared power enhancements can dominate individual channels of the collision integrals, and that capturing them correctly at leading order requires including background field dependence and the full momentum dependence of the hard-thermal-loop self-energies.
 Additionally, we clarified the role of negative mass-squared regions in the Boltzmann equations and showed that the resulting superluminal propagation is a spurious artefact of the quasiparticle approximation.

 Table~\ref{tab:uncertainties_summarised} summarises our numerical findings, using two well-studied models as benchmarks: the xSM and the IDM.
-For each uncertainty source, we provide numerical estimates for the magnitude of the error on $\vw$ in these two models.
+For each source of uncertainty, we provide numerical estimates for the magnitude of the error on $\vw$ in these two models.
 The quoted value of $\Delta \vw/\vw$ is obtained as

-where the median is taken over all datapoints displayed in the corresponding graphs.
+where the median is taken over all data points displayed in the corresponding graphs, and then rounded to one significant figure.
 Further details can be found in the corresponding sections above.
 The uncertainties in the IDM are generally larger than in the xSM, likely due to the stronger couplings we considered.
 This, in turn, is related to the one-step nature of the phase transition in the IDM~\cite{Blinov:2015vma, Laine:2017hdk, Kainulainen:2019kyp}.
 These numerical estimates are necessarily specific to the parameter points studied and are intended only as a rough guide.
-To complement these numerical values, the right column provides an analytic estimate for the uncertainty.
+To complement these numerical values, the right column provides an analytic estimate for the relative uncertainty in the pressure.